kamvanit/DataAnalysisCollection/README.md

 # DataAnalysisCollection
-Collection of my work in Python Jupyter notebook format.
+Collection of my work in Python Jupyter notebook format, that is easy to read on the web.

 CONTENT:
 1. Bayesian folder: